 Your work experience needs to show one thing above all else: that you got results.
 Be specific about what you did and what the results were.
 Simply listing your responsibilities doesn’t really tell a hiring manager anything valuable.

-Have a look at these two examples to get a feel for the difference:
+Have a look at these two examples of digital marketing specialist resumes to get a feel for the difference.

-The same exact work experienced phrased two different ways makes a world of difference.
+The same exact work experience phrased two different ways makes a world of difference.

 How to get hired as a digital marketer with no experience

-First, don’t be put off my job offers which require 2 years of experience.
+First, don’t be put off by job offers which require 2 years of experience.
 As one digital marketer put it:

-So, there are many ways to show you have the skills and experience for an entry level digital marketing job without formal work experience.
-Show the hiring manager or recruiter that you’re self-motivated through certifications, side projects, volunteering, etc.
+So, there are many ways to show you have the skills without formal work experience.
+Show the hiring manager that you’re self-motivated through certifications, side projects, volunteering, etc.

 Does a digital marketing resume need an education section?

-A degree in something like marketing, communications, or even business is always going to be a plus.
-If you have one, include it, but it’s not necessary to include many details unless you’re a fresh graduate.
+A bachelor’s degree in marketing, communications, or business administration is always going to be a plus.
+If you have one, include it, but it’s not necessary to list many details unless you’re a fresh graduate.

 But even without a degree, you can still show that you’re qualified.
 As one digital marketer put it:

 That’s because the purpose of that degree is to show you have certain relevant skills.
 If you can demonstrate that another way, all the better.
-Ultimately, digital marketing is such a fast changing area that recent certifications and experience are going to be more valuable than a marketing degree from even 5 years ago.
+Ultimately, digital marketing is such a fast-paced discipline that recent certifications and experience are going to be more valuable than a marketing degree from even 5 years ago.

 However, as mentioned, digital marketers will be expected to specialize in one or more areas.
-That’s why it’s more important that you identify what type of digital marketer a job offer is looking for and emphasize the skills relevant for that position.
+That’s why it’s more important that you identify what type of digital marketer the recruiter is looking for and emphasize the skills relevant for that position.

-Also note that for hard skills and software, it’s not as necessary to prove your skills (as once you start the job it’s easy to tell whether you actually have experience with them).
-But for soft skills, including them in a list with examples for each one will make them more impactful.
+Also note that for hard skills and software, it’s enough to mention them on your resume.
+On the other hand, including your soft skills in a list with examples for each one will make them more impactful.